 To produce the wine of Chateau Lalande Borie, the wine is vinified in temperature-controlled, stainless steel vats.
 Malolactic fermentation takes place in tanks.
 The wine is then aged in an average of 25% new, French oak barrels for 12 months before bottling.
 On average, the production is close to 12,000 cases of wine per year at Chateau Lalande Borie.

 Lalande Borie, was an important winery for Bruno Borie because that is where he often experimented with new techniques, before introducing them to Ducru Beaucaillou.

 Lalande Borie ceased to exist after the 2018 vintage.
 It was replaced by Le Petit Ducru de Ducru-Beaucaillou.

 The best vintages of Chateau Lalande Borie are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2010, 2009 and 2005.

 When to Drink Chateau Lalande Borie, Anticipated Maturity, Decanting Time

 Chateau Lalande Borie can be enjoyed on the young side with decanting.
 Young vintages can be decanted for an average of 1 or so, give or take.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

 Chateau Lalande Borie is usually better with at least 3-7 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
-Chateau Pibran offers its best drinking and should reach peak maturity between 5-12 years of age after the vintage.
+Of course, that can vary slightly, depending on the vintage character.
+Chateau Lalande Borie offers its best drinking and should reach peak maturity between 5-12 years of age after the vintage.